My Estonia travel summary:

 Today, Estonians can do any transaction online, without even visiting governmental offices, queuing, filling up forms and waiting for days or weeks to get a procedure done.

-One of the most peaceful political demonstrations, where around 2 million Estonians, Latvians, and Lithuanians united to form a 675 km long human chain, called the Baltic Way, took place on 23rd August 1989, peacefully demanding the independence of their countries from the Soviet Union as part of the Singing Revolution.
+Around two million Estonians, Latvians, and Lithuanians formed a 675 km human chain called the Baltic Way, peacefully demanding independence from the Soviet Union as part of the Singing Revolution.

 The best-preserved medieval city in Northern Europe